-Merit System Principles 8: Favoritism and Political Influence
+Merit System Principle 8: Favoritism and Political Influence

 (A) protected against arbitrary action, personal favoritism, or coercion for partisan political purposes, and